CityOfZion/neo-boa/README.md

 #### What does it currently do

 - Compiles a subset of the Python language to the `.avm` format for use in the [Neo Virtual Machine](https://github.com/neo-project/neo-vm)
-- Works for Python 3.4 and 3.5
+- Works for Python 3.6+

 #### What will it do

 - Compile a larger subset of the Python language
-- Support Python 3.6

 #### Get Help or give help